skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

   Detailed algorithms used in LC-DFTB.
 These arguments are same with the original arguments used in DFTB+.

-  + 'Thresholded': Screening according to estimated magnitude of terms.
+  + *'Thresholded'*: Screening according to estimated magnitude of terms.
-  + 'NeighbourBased': Uses a purely neighbour-list based algorithm.
+  + *'NeighbourBased'*: Uses a purely neighbour-list based algorithm.
-  + 'MatrixBased': Uses a matrix-matrix multiplication based algorithm.
+  + *'MatrixBased'*: Uses a matrix-matrix multiplication based algorithm.

 \

 - **ssr22** *(boolean)* - Default: *False*

   Uses SSR(2,2) calculation in the context of DFTB method.
-When this sets to True, detailed type of the REKS calculation is automatically determined from the number of states and **state_interactions** argument.
+When this sets to *True*, detailed type of the REKS calculation is automatically determined from the number of states and **state_interactions** argument.
 If the number of states is one, the single-state REKS calculation is carried out.
 When the number of states is larger than one, the SA-REKS or SI-SA-REKS calculation is executed according to the **state_interactions** argument.